kamal-rahimi/EmotionDetection/README.md

 The model can predict facial emotion in test data with accuracy of 85%.

-The network stucture is depicted below:
+The network stucture is depicted below.
+The notaion (X, Y x Y, S) denotes that the layer has X filters and uses Y x Y kernel with stride S.

 						      Input image
 					      		   |